-Great news for New York surrogates and intended parents: surrogacy is now legal!
-Beginning February 15, 2021, New York joins the 47 other states who permit gestational surrogacy.
+Did you know that surrogacy was once banned in New York, but now it is completely legal?
+Great news for New York surrogates and intended parents: surrogacy is now legal in New York!
+On February 15, 2021, New York joined the 48 other states who permit gestational surrogacy.
+This exciting change will allow countless families and individuals who want to experience parenthood.

 Yes!
-The New York Child Parent Security Act (CPSA) was signed on April 3, 2020, and goes into effect on February 15, 2021.
-New Yorkers will legally be able to arrange and carry out paid surrogacy contracts: a move that surrogacy advocates have been campaigning for since 2012.
+The New York Child Parent Security Act (CPSA) was signed on April 3, 2020, and went into effect on February 15, 2021.
+New Yorkers will legally be able to arrange and carry out paid surrogacy contracts.

-Compensation for surrogates will vary somewhat between agencies.
-At Family Source, we pride ourselves in offering generous compensation packages to our surrogates with base compensation of $48,000 or more.
+Compensation for surrogates will vary between agencies.
+At Family Source, we pride ourselves in offering generous compensation packages to our surrogates with base compensation of $55,000 or more.

 When the new law comes into effect, gestational surrogates in New York may be compensated for a full range of factors associated with surrogacy, including: